perftool-incubator/multiplex/README.md

 --iodepth 16  --iodepth_batch_complete_max 16</pre>

 ## Installation
+### Dependencies
 Multiplex is written in Perl and requires these modules:
 <pre>Text::ParseWords
 JSON::XS
 Data::Dumper</pre>

-If these modules are not installed in the default location, define the environment variable MULTIPLEX_LIB with the path where these modules are installed.
+If these modules are not installed in the default location, add the necessary library path to the existing PERL5_INC environment variable.

+### Benchmarks
+Mulitplex does not include benchmark config files, except config files of made-up benchmarks for unit-testing.
+To use a real benchmark config file, see the following benchmark projects in the perftool-incubator organization:

+[1] Fio